 Contact: Barbara McNichol 520-615-7910 Barbara@WordTrippers.com

 Imagine having a resource at your fingertips that allows you to quickly find the right word when it matters most.
-Then imagine refreshing your knowledge every week so you can confidently use confusing English words correctly.
+Then you can refresh your knowledge every week to avoid embarrassment and know how to use English correctly.

-As a professional, you know people pay attention to your ability to communicate accurately.
-Others rely on you for that!
+People pay attention to your ability to communicate accurately.
 But having the right word selection at your fingertips hasn’t always been easy—until now.Here’s a solution that enhances your excellence every day (not everyday).
-Word Trippers Tips program offers:
+Word Trippers Tips annual subscription program offers:

 - A Word Trippers ebook featuring 390+ pesky pairings of words that can trip you up